 Because the previous repair had left hundreds of 3″ core holes through the slab, polyurethane grouting was idea due to its 5/8″ hole diameter.
 CJGeo proposed a 6-pound foam (CJGrout 60NHL) for this project, which was originally specified for cement-based grout.
 6-pound foam provides adequate bearing capacity and has excellent lifting capacity.

 Polyurethane grouting can also be performed in the rain without affecting the material.
 Due to the extremely short runway shutdown period, the speed of execution despite any bad weather was critical.

-CJGeo mobilized three polyurethane grouting rigs to the site.
+CJGeo mobilized three polyurethane grouting rigs to the site for this runway slabjacking project.
 The joint was saw cut full depth using a 48″ walk-behind saw prior to lifting.
 Lifting was done using up to four polyurethane reactors running simultaneously.
 Drilling was completed using a combination of pneumatic rock drills & electric hammer drills.

-The runway slab jacking project was completed in less than the allotted time.
+The runway settlement correction project was completed in less than the allotted time.
 CJGeo’s subcontracted to TST for this project.
 The project also includes restriping and asphalt pavement restoration on the runway shoulders.

 Facing a similar challenge?
 Give us a shout or shoot us a text.
 Click the state marker for the location of the project for contact info for the appropriate rep.